uvicmakerlab/LongNowOfUlysses/English507/ThoughtPiece/thoughtPiecePrompt.md

 In the "Perimeter Panels" section:

 * Does the selection process appear random?
-What other sorts of claims might justify this "computational" approach to selecting text from *Ulyesses*?
+What other sorts of claims might justify this "computational" approach to selecting text from *Ulysses*?

 * Based on your existing knowledge, does the method correspond well with modernist culture?
 Or do the justifications appear forced / hyperbolic?